jadecobra/python_tdd_exercises/source/how_to/sleep_duration/test_duration_tests.rst

             timestamp, '%Y/%m/%d %H:%M'
         )

-  and the terminal shows all tests are still passing
+  the terminal shows all tests are still passing

 * then I remove the list of Exceptions_ encountered because it was just for me